mkuthan/mkuthan.github.io/_posts/2022-11-01-technical-writing.md

 * Should be widely supported by developers tools.

 I used to write documentation using Latex and DocBook.
-For the last 10 years I've been using Markdown.
+Although, for the last 10 years I've been using Markdown.
 {: .notice--info}

 ## Markdown into static website conversion